brianhouse/sound_art/workshops/editing/editing.md

 ## Exporting

-Choose "File → Export Audio" and select "MP3 File".
+Choose "File → Export Audio..." and select "MP3 File".
 Include your name in the title of the file.
+Choose "Stereo", "48000 Hz", "Preset", and "Excessive, 320kps" for the best quality export.